JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 ```

 We can also use layouts on plots of plot objects.
 For example, we can generate
-four separate plots and make a single plot that combines them in a 2x2 grid.
+four separate plots and make a single plot that combines them into a 2x2 grid.

 ```@example tutorial
 x = range(0, 10, length=100)